LennaHammer/English/EVP/out/words_adjective.md

 ## 1463. tricky ## adjective
 /ˈtrɪk.i/
 [B2]difficult to deal with or do
-- Those bird models are quite tricky to make, aren't they?
+- Those bird models are quite tricky `to` make, aren't they?
-- I'm in a tricky situation really - whatever I do I'll offend someone.
+- I'm in a tricky `situation` really - whatever I do I'll offend someone.

 ## 1464. trivial ## adjective
 /ˈtrɪv.iː.əl/
 [B2]small and not important
 - It's a fairly trivial offense.
 - It may seem trivial to you but it matters to me.
-- Sexual harassment in the workplace is not a trivial matter.
+- Sexual harassment in the workplace is not a trivial `matter`.

 ## 1465. tropical ## adjective
 /ˈtrɑp.ɪ.kəl/
 [B2]from or in the hottest parts of the world
-- a tropical island/region/climate
+- a tropical `island/region/climate`
-- a tropical storm
+- a tropical `storm`
-- She specializes in tropical medicine.
+- She specializes in tropical `medicine`.
-- The Amazon river basin contains the world's largest tropical rainforest.
+- The Amazon river basin contains the world's largest tropical `rainforest`.

 ## 1466. ultimate ## adjective [always before noun]
 /ˈʌl.tə.mət/ MOST